erigontech/erigon/README.md

 git subtree add --prefix interfaces --squash https://github.com/ledgerwatch/interfaces master
 ```

-When you need to update the subtree to a specific commit or tag, you can use this command:
+When you need to update the subtree to a specific commit or tag, you can use these commands:

 ```
+git rm -rf interfaces
-git subtree pull --prefix interfaces --squash https://github.com/ledgerwatch/interfaces <tag_or_commit>
+git commit -m"Remove interfaces for replacement" git subtree add --prefix interfaces --squash https://github.com/ledgerwatch/interfaces <tag_or_commit>
 ```

+Unfortunately `git subtree pull` does not work if we use Squash-Merge for pull requests in this repository
+and also automatically delete merged branches.